srosajazz/Github-Compare-app02/README.md

  ### HOW TO USE:

- -Just type user/repository: facebook/react , vuejs/vue, angular/angular
+ -Just type: facebook/react , vuejs/vue, angular/angular in the user/repository field:

   ### SCREENSHOTS: